utsavsomaiya/passport/README.md

 - Methods Using Sanctum Tokens In our application, there are two methods that utilize Sanctum tokens:
 1. [`PersonalAccessToken::findToken()`](./app/Http/Middleware/AddCompanyIdInServiceContainer.php#L24C53-L24C62)

+### Role and Permission Caching
+- **Caching on First Client Request**: When a client sends a request that requires role or permission verification, the system will fetch the necessary roles and permissions from the database and store them in the cache.
+This cache will be used for subsequent authorization checks to avoid hitting the database every time

+- **Authorization on Subsequent Requests**: For the subsequent client requests that require role or permission checks, the system will look into the cache to determine if the user has the required role or permission.
+This eliminates the need for frequent database queries, resulting in improved performance and response times.

+- **Important Note** : If any changes are made to the roles or permissions, such as adding or modifying them via `tinker`, it's crucial to clear the cache to reflect the updated data.
+To do this, simply run the following command in tinker: `cache()->flush()` or you can run `php artisan cache:clear`

+- There is another way to improve the performance without clearing the entire cache.
+We can selectively clear the cache for only the `$user->id` that is assigned these roles and has specific permissions associated with them.
+While this approach may be more critical to implement, it will result in significant performance improvements.
+However, if necessary, we can still consider clearing cache blocks as a fallback option, though it might have a broader impact on performance

 ### [Horizon](https://laravel.com/docs/10.x/horizon)
 - You can access the Horizon dashboard by visiting the following URL:
 - Horizon Dashboard : `APP_URL/horizon/dashboard`